Coastal Youth Ballet Theatre Artistic – Executive Director

 Liza received her formal dance training in the Philippines and was director of two dance schools for 27 years prior to moving to the United States with her family in 2002.
-She is a certified teacher and Practical Teaching Supervisor of the Royal Academy of Dance, and has participated and continues to participate in teacher training programs and seminars, RAD Teachers’ refresher courses, dance festivals and competitions in the United States, Australia, Singapore, Hong Kong and the Philippines.
+She is a fully certified teacher of the Royal Academy of Dance and is also a Practical Teaching Supervisor for the Certificate in Ballet Teaching Studies Program of the Royal Academy of Dance.
+Her continuing professional development courses includes participation in teacher training programs and seminars, RAD Teachers courses, dance festivals and competitions in the United States, Australia, Singapore, Hong Kong and the Philippines.

 Liza prepares and enters her students to the annual RAD ballet examinations and ballet competitions such as the Youth America Grand Prix, American Ballet Competition, World Ballet Competition, the RAD Dance Challenge and other competitions, where a good number of her students have won and garnered awards and scholarships.
 She was recognized as the Outstanding Choreographer at the Youth America Grand Prix Greenville, SC Regional Competition in 2006.
 Under her stewardship, Coastal Youth Ballet Theatre won the Impeccable Customer Experience (ICE) Award as the Best Non-Profit organization presented by the Myrtle Beach Area Chamber of Commerce in 2008.